000MDK/organizr-stuff/README.md

 # useful code snippets etc. for [causefx/Organizr](https://github.com/causefx/Organizr)

-more and detailed readme coming soon
+more and detailed readme and release coming soon